minlux/nullmodem95/README.md

 The driver can be build using **make.bat**.
 To do that, **start.bat** must be executed first.
 This file sets a couple of environment variable, which must probably adapted to your build environment.
-After that **make.bat** compiles the sources to *result/mxvcp.vxd*, that can be installed using the *result/mxvcp.inf* and the hardware assistem of Windows 95 control panel (see doc/readme.txt) for more information.
+After that **make.bat** compiles the sources to *result/mxvcp.vxd*, that can be installed using the *result/mxvcp.inf* and the hardware assistent of Windows 95 control panel (see *doc/readme.txt* for more information).
 Otherwise, it can be installed using **result/install.bat**.

 ## References
 The idea of this project was inspired by the COM2COM project found on sourceforge: